-3. Simultaneously, Gen Z is making X posts about the older generation has too much wealth, unaware that the pension system of the past was phased out beginning in the 1980s.
+- Simultaneously, Gen Z is making X posts about the older generation has too much wealth, unaware that the pension system of the past was phased out beginning in the 1980s.
 We went from up to 70+% of retirees collecting a pension to just 14% today.
-IRAs and 401(k)s were created by Congress to encourage “Boomers” to save for their own future retirement.
+IRAs and 401(k)s were created by Congress in the 1970s to encourage “Boomers” to save for their own future retirement.
 They did that – and being self-funded this would normally be considered a good thing – versus depending on a pension program.
 But now, we complain that Boomers saved for their own retirements – and should have, apparently, depended upon higher Social Security payments?
 Another disconnect.
-By comparison, the savings rate in Europe is quite low in comparison – and they made rich pension benefits that currently lack adequate funding – and can’t be paid into the future – their pension system is non unsustainable.
+By comparison, the savings rate in Europe is very low in comparison where they promised rich pension benefits that lack adequate funding – and can’t be paid; their pension system is unsustainable.
 Their retirees don’t have comparable savings/investments.
-Thus, is the older generation having saved good or bad?
+Is the older generation having saved good or bad?

 Talk about a disconnect.